-Having been in the news a lot more recently than ever before, ‘free ports’ are becoming something of a buzzword, sitting alongside the likes of ‘Brexit,’ ‘free-trade deal,’ ‘tariff-free access’ and other well-used terminology, but what is a free port?
+Having been in the news a lot more recently than ever before, ‘free ports’ are becoming something of a buzzword, sitting alongside the likes of ‘Brexit,’ ‘free-trade deal,’ ‘tariff-free access’ and other well-used terminology.
+With the Brexit transition period ending at 11pm UK time on 31st December, the prospect of more free ports in the UK is becoming more of a reality than ever before.
+But the burning questions for so many up and down the country are: what is a free port?
 How do free ports work?
-And does the UK have any free ports?
+And does the UK already have any free ports?

 What Happens If Goods Move Out of a Free Port Zone?